Facilities home of the Emerging pathogens institute

 Core Research Facility

-The Emerging Pathogens Institute (EPI) occupies an 90,000-square foot building, which opened in January of 2010.
-The green-certified building fosters collaboration among the more than 250 microbiologists, epidemiologists, computer modelers, pathologists, geographers, statisticians, ecologists, entomologists and molecular geneticists who comprise the institute.
+The 90,000-square-foot green-certified building fosters synergy among the institute's more than 300 microbiologists, epidemiologists, computer modelers, pathologists, geographers, statisticians, ecologists, entomologists, and molecular geneticists.

 Facility Space and resources